fasttime/JScrewIt/Features.md

 Also compatible with Chrome 38, Opera 25 and Android Browser 4.1.2 or later.
 <a name="NODE40"></a>
 ### `NODE40`
-Features available in Node.js 4.0.
+Features available in Node.js 4.0 or later.
 Also compatible with Chrome 45 and Opera 32 or later.
 <a name="NO_IE_SRC"></a>
 ### `NO_IE_SRC`